wangdongdut/Online-Visual-Tracking-SOTA/README.md

 # Online-Visual-Tracking-SOTA

-This page focuses on watching the state-of-the-art performance for the short-term tracking task (if you are interested in the long-term tracking task, please visit [here](https://github.com/wangdongdut/Long-term-Visual-Tracking)).
+This page focuses on watching the state-of-the-art performance for the short-term tracking task (if you are interested in the long-term tracking task, please visit **[here](https://github.com/wangdongdut/Long-term-Visual-Tracking)**).
 The evaluation datasets include:
 LaSOT, VOT2018, TrackingNet, GOT-10k, OTB-100, VOT2019, NFS, UAV123, TC-128.
+If you are also interested in some resources on Paper Writting (computer vision), please visit **[here](https://github.com/wangdongdut/PaperWriting)**.

 * **TOP-One Performance on All Datasets:**